mohdslmn/BookManagement/README.md

 Features:

-Add new books to the collection
+#Add new books to the collection\n
-Update existing book details
+#Update existing book details\n
-Delete books from the collection
+#Delete books from the collection\n
-View a list of all books
+#View a list of all books\n
-Search for books by title or author
+#Search for books by title or author\n

 Technologies Used: